1 Flat Iron Steak

 Our 100% Fullblood Wagyu Flat Iron Steak is an outstanding, lesser-known cut with marvelous marbling that is perfect for the grill.

-- Average weight of each Flat Iron Steak is around 1.5 lbs
+- Average weight of each large Flat Iron Steak is around 1.5 lbs

 - Wet aged for 56 days in own juices for ultimate moistness and flavor